-Worshipped by the Mayans, chocolate is known to have an euphoric and stimulating effect on both the mind and body.
+Worshiped by the Mayans, chocolate is known to have a euphoric and stimulating effect on both the mind and body.
 Figs are thought to possess aphrodisiac qualities based on a likeness to a female body part.
 And, according to legend, Samson wooed Delilah with almonds, a fertility symbol throughout the ages.
 Mix the three together for a super simple and ultra sexy dessert.

 12 ounces dark chocolate

 Preheat oven to 350°F. Toast almonds in oven until they become fragrant, roughly 5-8 minutes.
 Line a baking sheet or pan with parchment paper.
 Arrange nuts and fruit on the parchment.
 Heat chocolate in a double boiler or microwave, until melted.
 Pour chocolate evenly over the nuts and fruit until fully covered.
 Put into freezer for an hour.
 Break into pieces to serve.

 Roasted malts often give stouts a dark, chocolate-like flavor profile, making them a perfect base for brewing with chocolate.
 Velvety smooth with rich flavors of roasted malt, coffee and dark chocolate—who needs to eat dessert when you can drink it instead?
 My thoughts exactly.

 - Choklat | Southern Tier Brewing Co. | Lakewood, NY

 - Black Chocolate Stout | Brooklyn Brewery | Brooklyn, NY

 - Chocolate Stout | Bison Brewing | Berkeley, CA

 - Lugene Chocolate Milk Stout | Odell Brewing Co. | Fort Collins, CO